su-kun1899/shishamo/README.md

 You can use embedded mysql server for demo, testing, development.

-Like this:
+Example:
-- `java -jar mysql-visualizer.jar --mysqlvisualizer.embedded.mysql=true`
+- `java -jar -Dmysqlvisualizer.embedded.mysql=true mysql-visualizer.jar`
-- `./mvnw spring-boot:run -Drun.arguments="--mysqlvisualizer.embedded.mysql=true"`
+- `./mvnw spring-boot:run -Dmysqlvisualizer.embedded.mysql=true`

 Also you can custormize the configuration by `src/main/resources/embedded-mysql.yml`

+Notice:
+Command line argument has more priority than configuration file.